Palmstroemen/FreeDMS/FreeDMS Structure.md

   	    _documents      documentation, reports, ...
   	    _web            things to be published

-Additionally every main folder contains an hidden folder _appdata.
+Additionally every main folder may contain a hidden folder _appdata.
 Applications may deposit their (for the user not readable) data like settings, binary files, ...

 It's all about a good overview *for the user*.